 Friends wishing to honor Bob’s memory may wish to contribute to The Coach Bob Miller’s Women’s Basketball Endowment Fund at Eastern Connecticut State University, 80 Windham Street, Willimantic, Connecticut or the South Carolina Chapter Alzheimer’s Association, 4214 Clemson Blvd.
 Anderson, SC 29621-1110.

 The Historic George Funeral Home, 211 Park Ave., SW, Aiken, SC 29801 (803.649.6234), has charge of arrangements.

 Expressions of sympathy for the family may be left by visiting www.georgefuneralhomes.com

-To send flowers to the family of Charles Miller , please visit Tribute Store
+To plant a tree in memory of Charles Miller , please visit Tribute Store